 - Once the roots are at least an inch long (about two weeks), the clones can be transplanted into soil, a hydroponic growing medium, or just into a larger pot (if already in soil).

 Once the clones have developed a good root system, they can be transplanted much as are young plants from seeds (see Following Germination for more information).
 Since your clones are actually the same age as the mother was when the cutting was taken, they will develop as one month, or six week old plants.
 In other words: quickly.

 This does not mean, however, that the clone’s flowering stage should begin when the mother’s does.
 Though the clone may flower at this point (perhaps just a few weeks after being cut), it will be very tiny and not produce much yield.
 Instead, allow the clone to remain in the vegetative stage until it is large enough to support a good harvest.

 Once you have chosen the strain you want to continue cloning, you have two options.
 You may keep taking cuttings from clones when they are about four weeks old, rooting that new clone and allowing the new “mother” clone to flower – over and over.

 Alternatively, you can keep one mother plant in the vegetative stage indefinitely.
 Properly cared for, such a plant can produce dozens of clones of precisely the strain you need.
 Such donors can get very large, however, so make sure you have room to house this big parental cannabis plant!

 - Because auto-flowering cannabis strains flower due to age and not light exposure, it is very difficult – and often counterproductive – to create clones from these plants.

 - Though clones are identical to the mother plant, more than just genetics determine the end result of the medicine.
 Don’t forget air flow, temperature, pH level, vegetative and flowering time, and even the curing procedure, all play an important role in the final product.
-Keep careful notes to ensure your clones receive the same treatment as that perfect mother plant.
+Keep careful notes to ensure your clones receive the same remedy as that perfect mother plant.